fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 {% embed_all chart-configurations-annotations-example-1.js %}

-Click here to edit the above chart.

 Now, see how the same chart will look, when rendered using annotations:

 {% embed_all chart-configurations-annotations-example-2.js %}

-Click here to edit the above chart.
+Click [here](http://jsfiddle.net/fusioncharts/49dJJ/) to edit the above chart.

 Looks much better, doesn't it?
 The chocolate bars shown in this chart are image annotations.